-Over the years, we have produced some outstanding research papers, articles, webinars and talks.
-Almost on daily basis, we analyze and offer our perspective on latest legal developments through our regular "Hotlines", which go out to our clients and fraternity.
+Over the years, we have produced some outstanding research papers, reports and articles.
+Almost on a daily basis, we analyze and offer our perspective on latest legal developments through our "Hotlines".
 These Hotlines provide immediate awareness and quick reference, and have been eagerly received.
 We also provide expanded commentary on issues through detailed articles for publication in newspapers and periodicals for dissemination to wider audience.
-Our Lab Reports dissect and analyze a published, distinctive legal transaction using multiple lenses and offer various perspectives, including some even overlooked by the executors of the transaction.
-We regularly write extensive research articles and disseminate them through our website.
-Our research has also contributed to public policy discourse, helped state and central governments in drafting statutes, and provided regulators with much needed comparative research for rule making.
-Our discourses on Taxation of eCommerce, Arbitration, and Direct Tax Code have been widely acknowledged.
-Although we invest heavily in terms of time and expenses in our research activities, we are happy to provide unlimited access to our research to our clients and the community for greater good.
+Our NDA Labs dissect and analyze a published, distinctive legal transaction using multiple lenses and offer various perspectives, including some even overlooked by the executors of the transaction.
+We regularly write extensive research papers and disseminate them through our website.
+Our ThinkTank discourses on Taxation of eCommerce, Arbitration, and Direct Tax Code have been widely acknowledged.

 As we continue to grow through our research-based approach, we now have established an exclusive four-acre, state-of-the-art research center, just a 45-minute ferry ride from Mumbai but in the middle of verdant hills of reclusive Alibaug-Raigadh district.
 Imaginarium AliGunjan is a platform for creative thinking; an apolitical eco-system that connects multi-disciplinary threads of ideas, innovation and imagination.
-Designed to inspire 'blue sky' thinking, research, exploration and synthesis, reflections and communication, it aims to bring in wholeness - that leads to answers to the biggest challenges of our time and beyond.
+Designed to inspire 'blue sky' thinking, research, exploration and synthesis, reflections and communication, it aims to bring in wholeness-that leads to answers to the biggest challenges of our time and beyond.
 It seeks to be a bridge that connects the futuristic advancements of diverse disciplines.
 It offers a space, both virtually and literally, for integration and synthesis of knowhow and innovation from various streams and serves as a dais to internationally renowned professionals to share their expertise and experience with our associates and select clients.

-We would love to hear your suggestions on our research reports.
-Please feel free to contact us at research@nishithdesai.com
+We would love to hear from you about any suggestions you may have on our research publications.
+Please feel free to contact us at research@nishithdesai.com.